mpmumau/Peabot-Library/README.md

 ## Log Files

-Log files are stored in `/var/log/peabot` on your system.
+Log files are stored in `/var/log/peabot` on your system by default.
 This directory may be configured via the application's configuration file.
-Options are also available in the configuration file to log only the information in which you are most intestered.
+Options are also available in the configuration file to log only the information in which you are most interested.

 ## Installation